suddensunburst/lpf-chrome/README.md

 # Classroom Speaker Sim - Chrome Extention

-it simply adds lpf, hpf, distortion, comp and reverb effects to the output audio.
+it simply adds lpf, distortion, compsressor and reverb effects to the audio output to replicate the challenging acoustic environments of tests like the toeic.